foundling/task/README.md

 task top (shows top of stack)

-What a task is:
+What is a task?
-a <task> is a single word describing a task you want to get done.
+a <task> is by default a single word describing a task you want to get done.
-Quote your input to express a multiple-word sequence
+Quote your input to store a multiple-word sequence.
 ```